Swiss Data Aggregator DAGI FAQs

 ---|---|---|

-catalogNumber | Your institution unique ID for a specimen | G00547679 |
+catalogNumber | Your institution unique ID for a specimen (ideally starting with your institution or collection code) | G00547679 |

 occurrenceID | Info Species data center unique ID for a specimen already published on GBIF before 2025 | NISM-BRYO-537533 |